Students working on computers in a cyber classroom with professor giving a lecture

 4+1 Programs in Cyber and Data

 Students in the 4+1 programs can save time and money by earning both a bachelor’s and a master’s in five years.
-As a 4+1 student, you’ll complete gradute-level coursework in your junior and/or senior years, earning master’s degree credits as an undergraduate student (included in your undergraduate flat billing).
-You’ll still graduate on time with your class before seamlessly transitioning to the graduate program to finish your master’s in one year or less.
+As a 4+1 student, you will complete graduate-level coursework in your junior and/or senior years, earning master’s degree credits as an undergraduate student (included in your undergraduate flat billing).
+You will still graduate on time with your class before seamlessly transitioning to the graduate program to finish your master’s in one year or less.

 The following Mercyhurst master’s programs include 4+1 options: